sandialabs/sibl/geo/doc/dual/lesson_04.md

-# Lesson 04: Use with an Input File
+# Lesson 04: Use Input Files

 To create meshes that can be built through parameterization, the use of an input file will be required.